AloXado320/pyclassfile/README.md

 ============
 A modifed version of classfile that lazily adds extra attributes to fix output on some class files I'm analyzing for a tool.

+Updated more or less for peronsal use, only decompiler was tested with a few class files made in Java 8.

 ORIGINAL README
 ============

 classfile.py
 ============

 classfile.py is a java class file formatter / decompiler / compiler that transforms between binary java class files and a python object graph (dicts and arrays).